 The Kyle line has been threatened with closure several times over the years, most especially in 1973 when the ferry was transferred from Kyle to Ullapool and closure notices were posted.
 A vigorous campaign led to a reprieve and for a while in the mid 1970’s the oil rig construction yard at Kishorn kept the line busy with materials being brought in by rail to Stromeferry.
 However, by the 1980’s, freight traffic had dwindled, signalling was removed with all trains being controlled by radio from Inverness and Strathcarron station, like most along the line, became unstaffed.

 Strathcarron station building has been used over the years as the local Post Office, a craft centre, shop and in the early 2000’s a new extension was added to house an IT centre.
 The upstairs flat has for many years been let to private tenants but the whole building was in a state of some disrepair when it was bought by the current owners in spring 2016.
-A total renovation of the property was undertaken and is still ongoing – the Station Master’s accommodation has been completed and work is under way on the former ticket office and IT centre.
-The former will become a two-bedroom disabled-friendly apartment with all of its period and railway features retained and enhanced, while the modern building will become a light and spacious one-bedroom property.
+A total renovation of the property was undertaken and is still ongoing – the Station Master’s accommodation has been completed, the former ticket office has become a two-bedroom disabled-friendly apartment with all of its period and railway features retained and enhanced, while the modern building will become a light and spacious one-bedroom property.
 Keep checking back on our website or Facebook to watch progress!

-We always knew we had the original point levers that used to control the passing loop (that allows trains to pass each other at the station), but during excavation work for the new damp proof course and floor downstairs, our contractor came across the operating rods and weights too.
+We always knew we had the original point levers that used to control the passing loop (which allows trains to pass each other at the station), but during excavation work for the new damp proof course and floor downstairs, our contractor came across the operating rods and weights too.
 When the station became un-manned in the 1980's, these levers would have been disconnected as the points are now operated by the trains themselves.
 We just had time to grab a picture of the metalwork before it got buried under polythene, ten tons of sand and a new floor!
-The levers will be preserved and enhanced and will remain as a feature in what will become the kitchen/diner in the Ticket Office apartment.
+The levers have been preserved and enhanced and provide an interesting historical feature in what is now the kitchen/diner in the Ticket Office apartment.